dotnet/aspnetcore/README.md

 To run a complete build on command line only, execute `build.cmd` or `build.sh` without arguments.

-The build requires NodeJS (6.9 or newer) and npm to be installed on the machine.
+If this is your first time building *SignalR* please see the [Getting Started](docs/GettingStarted.md) for more information about project dependencies and other build-related information specific to *SignalR*.

-See [developer documentation](https://github.com/aspnet/Home/wiki) for more details.
+See [developer documentation](https://github.com/aspnet/Home/wiki) for general information on building and contributing to this and other [aspnet](https://github.com/aspnet) repositories.